 \subsection{Diffusion Models}

-Score-based diffusion models~\cite{song2019generative,song2021scorebased,song2020improved,karras2022elucidating,ho2020denoising} learn the data distribution $p(\mathbf{x}_0)$ and its gradient, generating samples by progressively denoising Gaussian-corrupted data.
+Score-based diffusion models~\cite{song2019generative,song2021scorebased,song2020improved,karras2022elucidating,ho2020denoising} learn the data distribution $p(\mathbf{x}_0)$ and its gradient, generating samples by progressively denoising Gaussian corrupted data.
 A sequence of isotropic Gaussian perturbations $\mathcal{N}(0,\sigma_t^2\mathbf{I})$ is applied to the data, inducing a family of noise-conditioned distributions $p(\mathbf{x};\sigma_t)$.
-The model is trained to estimate the gradient of the log-density—i.e., the \emph{score function}—across time steps $t\in[0,T]$, or equivalently across decreasing noise levels $\sigma_t$ from $\sigma_T=\sigma{\max}$ to $\sigma_0=0$.
+The model is trained to estimate the gradient of the log-density as a \emph{score function} across time steps $t\in[0,T]$, or equivalently across decreasing noise levels $\sigma_t$ from $\sigma_T=\sigma{\max}$ to $\sigma_0=0$.
 When $\sigma_{\max}$ is sufficiently large, the terminal distribution approaches pure Gaussian noise, $\mathcal{N}(0,\sigma_{\max}^2\mathbf{I})$.

 During sampling, the learned model approximates the true score of $p_t(\mathbf{x};\sigma_t)$ via $s_\theta(\mathbf{x},\sigma_t)\approx\nabla_{\mathbf{x}}\log p_t(\mathbf{x};\sigma_t)$.
-Starting from pure noise $\mathbf{x}_T\sim\mathcal{N}(0,\sigma_{\max}^2\mathbf{I})$, the generative process follows the reverse stochastic differential equation (SDE)
+Starting from pure noise $\mathbf{x}_T\sim\mathcal{N}(0,\sigma_{\max}^2\mathbf{I})$, the generative process follows the reverse stochastic differential equation (SDE)~\cite{lu2022dpm,song2019generative}

 where $\dot{\sigma}_t$ is the derivative of the noise schedule, $d\mathbf{w}_t$ is a standard Wiener process, and the formulation follows the variance-exploding (VE) or EDM parameterization.